vassdeniss/payroll-software-learn-cs-in-one-day-book-project/README.md

 * `staffName, role` (admin, manager or any other role you think of)

-The program reads the file and then asks for year and month and hours worked for each staff member, in the end generating a payroll txt file for each staff member.
+The program reads the file and then asks for year and month and hours worked for each staff member, in the end generating a payslip txt file for each staff member.
 If any member has worked less than 10 hours a summary.txt is saved for each of those members.

 ## :flower_playing_cards: Visuals
 ![app.png](https://github.com/vassdeniss/payroll_software_learn_cs_in_one_day_book_project/blob/master/visuals/app.png)